 The Company is not required to constitute a Corporate Social Responsibility Committeeas it does not fall within purview of Section 135(1) of the Companies Act 2013 and henceit is not required to formulate policy on corporate social responsibility.

 20. BOARD EVALUATION:

-Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out an annualperformance evaluation of its own performance the Directors individually as well as theevaluation of the working of its Audit Nomination and Remuneration and other Committees.
-The manner in which the evaluation has beencarried out has been posted on the website ofthe Company www.adityaispat.com.
-TheIndependent Directors are regularly updated onindustry & market trends plant process and operational performance of the Companyetc through presentations in thisregard and periodic plant visits.
-They are alsoperiodically kept aware of the latestdevelopments in the Corporate Governance theirduties as Directors and relevant laws.
+Pursuant to the provisions of the Companies Act 2013 the SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Independent Directors in their meetingheld on February 14 2019 have evaluated the Performance of Non-Independent DirectorsChairperson of the Company after considering the views of the Executive and Non-ExecutiveDirectors Board as a whole and assessed the quality quantity and timeliness of flow ofinformation between the Company's Management and the Board.
+The Nomination andRemuneration Committee has also carried out evaluation of performance of every Director ofthe Company.
+On the basis of evaluation made by the Independent Directors and theNomination and Remuneration Committee and by way of individual and collective feedbackfrom the Non-Independent Directors the Board has carried out the Annual PerformanceEvaluation of the Directors individually as well as evaluation of the working of the Boardas a whole and Committees of the Board.
+The manner in which the evaluation has beencarried out has been posted on the website of the Company www.adityaispat.com.
+TheIndependent Directors are regularly updated on industry & market trends plantprocess and operational performance of the Company etc through presentations in thisregard and periodic plant visits.
+They are also periodically kept aware of the latestdevelopments in the Corporate Governance their duties as Directors and relevant laws.

 21. DIRECTORS :

-Mr. Shiv Kumar Chirania have been appointed as Additional Director by the Board on 14thAugust2019 to hold office until the conclusion of the ensuing Annual General MeetingBrief particulars and expertise of the director and his other directorships andcommittee memberships have been given in the annexure to the Notice of the Annual General Meeting inaccordance with the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
+Mr. Shiv Kumar Chirania have been appointed as Additional Director by the Board on 14thAugust2019 to hold office until the conclusion of the ensuing Annual General MeetingBrief particulars and expertise of the directors and their directorships and committeememberships have been given in the annexure to the Notice of the Annual General Meeting inaccordance with the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.

 22. INDEPENDENT DIRECTORS AND THEIR DECLARATION:

 Mr Swamy S B Das Mr H M Dugar and Mr Sanjay Solanki are Independent Directors of theBoard of the Company.
 The Company has received declarations from all the IndependentDirectors of the Company confirming that they meet the criteria of Independence asprescribed both under the Companies Act 2013 and SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015.

 23. FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

 All new Independent Directors (IDs) inducted into the Board are given an orientation.Presentations are made by Executive Directors (EDs) and Senior Management giving anoverview of our operations to familiarise the new IDs with the Company's businessoperations.
 The new IDs are given an orientation on our products Board constitution andprocedures matters reserved for the Board and our major risks and risk managementstrategy.
-The Policy on the Company's Familiarisation Programme for IDs can be accessed atCompany's website at www.adityaispat.com

 24. PARTICULARS OF EMPLOYEES AND KEY MANAGERIAL PERSONNEL (KMP)

-Pursuant to Section 197(12) of the Companies Act 2013 read with Rule 5 of Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the remuneration andother details of Key Managerial Personnel and other Employees for the year ended March2017 are annexed to this report.
+Pursuant to Section 197(12) of the Companies Act 2013 read with Rule 5 of Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the remuneration andother details of Key Managerial Personnel and other Employees for the year ended March2019 are annexed to this report.

 25. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS:

 The particulars of loans guarantees and investments covered under the provisions ofSection 186 of the Companies Act 2013.
 The company has neither granted any loan nor madeany investment nor given any guarantee or security to parties covered under theprovisions of section 185 and 186 of Companies Act 2013.
 It is not applicable to thecompany.

 26. TRANSACTION WITH RELATED PARTIES:

 All related party transactions that were entered into during the financial year were onarms' length basis and were in the ordinary course of business.
 There are no materiallysignificant related party transactions made by the Company with Promoters Directors KeyManagerial Personnel or other designated persons which may have a potential conflict withthe interest of Company at large.
 All related party transactions are placed before theAudit Committee and given in the notes annexed to and forming part of this FinancialStatement.
 The approved policy on Related Party Transactions is also available on thewebsite of the Company www.adityaispat.com Your Directors draw attention to the members toNote No.36 to the Financial Statement which sets out related party transactions.

 Accordingly particulars of contracts or arrangements with related parties referred toin Section 188(1) of the Companies Act 2013 along with the justification for enteringinto such contracts or an arrangement in Form AOC-2 does not form part of the report.